tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 {{% /codeblock %}}

-Additionally, the `info()` functions shows useful informations about the total number of samples(rows), and type of each feature(float64, object, etc.) and number of non-null values in each column.
+Additionally, the `info()` functions shows useful information about the total number of samples(rows), and type of each feature(float64, object, etc.) and number of non-null values in each column.

 {{% codeblock %}}